YichengDuan/svrllm/README.md

 1. **Input Sources:**
     - **Video:** User-provided video clip.
-    - **Prompt:** User-provided textual input to guide the retrieval.
+    - **Prompt:** User-provided textual input to guide the retrieval process.

 2. **Processing Components:**
-    - **Video Pre-processing:** Initial processing of the video input to extract key frames, features, and metadata.
+    - **Video Pre-processing:** Extracts key frames, features, and metadata from the input video.
-    - **Prompt Enhancing:** Processing the textual prompt to improve relevance and context for VLM-based queries.
+    - **Prompt Enhancement:** Processes the textual prompt to enhance relevance and context for VLM-based queries.

 3. **Core Model (VLM):**
-    - The Vision-Language Model (VLM) processes both the video and enhanced prompt data, extracting meaningful features and generating representations.
+    - The Vision-Language Model (VLM) processes both video data and the enhanced prompt, extracting meaningful features and generating rich representations.

 4. **Retrieval and Storage:**
-    - **VectorDB:** The processed data is stored in a Vector Database (VectorDB) for fast similarity search and retrieval.
+    - **VectorDB:** Stores the processed data in a Vector Database for fast similarity searches and efficient retrieval.
-    - **Graph DB** Subsequent retrieved video results are stored in a structured Graph Database for easy access and retrieval.
+    - **Graph DB:** Organizes and stores metadata in a structured Graph Database, facilitating easy access and retrieval of related video data.

 5. **Output Generation:**
-    - **Answer/Summary:** Generates a summary or response based on the retrieved subsequent videos.
+    - **Answer/Summary:** Generates a summary or response based on the retrieved subsequent videos, providing users with concise and relevant information.

 ---

 ## Workflow

 1. **User Input:**
-    - The user provides a video and an optional prompt.
+    - The user provides a video clip and an optional textual prompt.

 2. **Video Pre-processing:**
-    - The video is processed to extract key data.
+    - The video is processed to extract key frames, features, and associated metadata.

-3. **Prompt Enhancing:**
+3. **Prompt Enhancement:**
-    - The prompt is enhanced for better understanding by the VLM.
+    - The textual prompt is enhanced to improve its relevance and context, ensuring better understanding by the VLM.

 4. **Vision-Language Model Processing:**
-    - The VLM processes the inputs and communicates with the VectorDB to identify related content.
+    - The VLM processes the extracted video data and the enhanced prompt to generate vector embeddings.

 5. **Retrieval and Management:**
-    - Similar or related videos are retrieved and stored.
+    - Similar or related video frames are retrieved from the VectorDB and managed within the Graph Database.

 6. **Output Generation:**
-    - A final summary or answer is provided based on the retrieved content.
+    - A final summary or answer is generated based on the retrieved content, providing users with meaningful insights.

----
-## TODO:
-- Implement the Output Generation (Answer/Summary) stage.
 ---

 ## Technology Stack